omaaradel/Wildwood-Run-/README.md

 Star Rating System: As you collect gems in each level, our star rating system provides animated rewards, encouraging excellence.

 ### Gameplay & Features

-Wildwood Run offers an exciting gaming experience with a combination of engaging gameplay elements and features:

 Level Progression: Unlock new levels by successfully completing the previous ones.